TangoEnSkai/intro-to-git/section-2/README.md

 cd git_section_2
 ```

-* Initialize a Git repository to begin tracking your project
+* Initialise a Git repository to begin tracking your project

 ```bash
 git init